peavey2787/Max-Gpu-Roi/README.md

 If you're looking for low cost and high profits regardless of power click $/Mhs.
 If you're looking for the quickest ROI click ROI.
 If you just want the cheapest gpu click Price.

+## Which price is used for the calculations?
+MSRP, Ebay, or Price Paid?

+If there is an amount given for the Price Paid it will always be used.
+However, if no Price Paid is given then the Ebay price will be used.
+The only time MSRP is used is if there were no reputable Ebay listings to get a price.

 ## How to find the most profitable coin to mine for my gpu?